fsadata/FoodFeedDataStandard/Food Standard.md

 ## 1. Food Standard Overview

-The following table lists the fields, their data types, whether they are optional, and whether they use reference data or a controlled vocabulary.
+The following table lists the fields (name and description), their data types, whether they are optional, and whether they use reference data or a controlled vocabulary.

 Index | Field Name | Description | Data Type | Optional | Reference Data
 ------|------------|-------------|-----------|----------|---------------